SchoolOfCode/week-4-rest-api-hackathon-16bites/README.md

 Initialise our API with 'npm start'

-Our API wll run on: http://localhost:3000/
+Our API will run on: http://localhost:3000/

 See below for the list of commands for our API